Why People Love Chanhassen, Minnesota

 The 1970s saw revitalization to Downtown Chanhassen, with still more room remaining for expansion, planned by local elected leaders year to year.

-The local population is largely descended from the German, Norwegian, Irish, Swedish, and English, with nearly 3% Native Americans - a larger proportion than found in many other US States.
+The local population is largely descended from the German, Norwegian, Irish, Swedish, and English, with nearly 3% Native Americans, which is a larger proportion of indigenous residents than found in many other US States.

 Genealogy is traced for some of these groups at the Chanhassen Historical Society, which provides a large online gallery of old photos as well documents and records.
 The Minneapolis Genealogy Society also examines and keep many such records.